 - You will achieve a level of financial peace that most people only dream about!

 Read my complete “get out of debt” series of blog posts here to make your customized plan for getting out of debt.

 Invest in Your Future

 After you have relentlessly tackled your debt, investing in your future is the next key to getting financial peace of mind.
-Following the previous three steps allows you to get complete control over your money and have an abundance you never would have achieved by being normal and broke.
+Following the previous three steps allows you to fix your finances, get complete control over your money, and have an abundance you never would have achieved by being normal and broke.

 Now you can start putting tons of money into investments that will grow exponentially over time!